FlippingFlips/NetPinProc/Tools/NetPinProc.Game.Server/README.md

 # NetPinProc.Game.Server
 ## ❓ What is it?
-Managing NetPinProc game and data through a web server hosted on pinball machine.
-Client pages written in Blazor using MudBlazor material design controls library.
+For managing the NetPinProc.Sqlite.Game database.
+Machine items, adjustments, audits and tools.

-## ⚡ Getting Started
+## ⚡ Quick Start / Test
-Setup a path to local game database `netproc.db` file in the `Server/appsettings.json`, defaults to `C:\netproc.db`

-## 🔧 Building and Running
+1. Download server release build
-- Run the server project any machine with `dotnet`
+2. Run the server and visit the URL
-- Host as service with `dotnet` on linux (todo)

 ![](screen1.jpg)

+## Database path
+Change the path to the games database `netproc.db` file in the `appsettings.json`